 - 13. All authorized fill material placed in surface waters shall be clean and free of contaminants in toxic concentrations or amounts in accordance with all applicable laws and regulations. - 14.
 All non-impacted wetlands, streams, open water, and designated upland buffers that are located within fifty feet of any project activities shall be clearly marked or flagged for the life of the construction activity within that area.
 The permittee shall notify all contractors and subcontractors that no activities are to occur in these marked areas. - 15.
 Machinery or heavy equipment used in temporarily impacted wetlands shall be placed on mats or geotextile fabric, or other suitable means shall be implemented, to minimize soil disturbance to the maximum extent practical.
 Mats, fabrics, or other measures shall be removed as soon as the work is complete in the temporarily impacted wetland. - 16.
 Temporary disturbances to wetlands, stream channels, and/or stream banks during project construction activities shall be avoided and minimized to the maximum extent practicable. - 17.
 All materials (including fill, construction debris, excavated materials, and woody materials) that are temporarily placed in wetlands, in stream channels, or on stream banks shall be placed on mats or geotextile fabric, and shall be immediately stabilized to prevent the materials, or leachate associated with the materials, from entering surface waters.
 The materials shall be entirely removed within 30 calendar days following completion of that construction activity.
 After removal, disturbed areas shall be restored to pre-existing conditions (except for mature woody vegetation) in accordance with Part I.H. - 18.
-All required notifications and submittals shall be submitted to the DEQ office stated below, to the attention of the VWP permit manager, unless directed in writing by DEQ subsequent to the issuance of this permit:
+All required notifications and submittals shall be submitted electronically to withdrawal.permitting@deq.virginia.gov or mailed to the Department office stated below, unless directed in writing by the Department subsequent to the issuance of this permit:

-Virginia Dept. of Environmental Quality Office of Wetlands and Water Protection P. O. Box 1105 Richmond, Virginia 23218
+Virginia Dept. of Environmental Quality Attn: Water Withdrawal Permitting Program Manager Office of Water Withdrawal Permitting P. O. Box 1105 Richmond, Virginia 23218 responsibility for the overall operation of the facility, a new authorization shall be immediately submitted to the Department.

-- 19. All reports required by this permit and other information requested by DEQ shall be signed by the permittee or a person acting in the permittee's behalf, with the authority to bind the permittee.
+19. All reports required by this permit and other information requested by the Department shall be signed by the permittee or a person acting in the permittee's behalf, with the authority to bind the permittee.
 A person is a duly authorized representative only if both criteria below are met.
-If a representative authorization is no longer valid because of a change in responsibility for the overall operation of the facility, a new authorization shall be immediately submitted to DEQ. - a.
-The authorization is made in writing by the permittee.
+If a representative authorization is no longer valid because of a change in